Task: Repair an Atari 1020 Printer

 The photo above shows the right side gear assembly.
 There are three gears there that help control paper movement.
 The tiny one on the right is the one that needs to be replaced.
 Simply slide it off with your nail and slide on the replacement gear.
 The photo below shows my cracker gear.

 I thought I was done and reassembled the printer only to discover that the cassette holding the ink pens wasn’t moving back and forth correctly.
-I stewed about this for a bit and then took the printer apart again and discovered there was another tiny cracker gear on the opposite side!
+I stewed about this for a bit and then took the printer apart again and discovered there was another tiny cracked gear on the opposite side!
 This one controls the back and forth movement of the pens.
 This was not mentioned in the Youtube video or other online discussions about this.
 I replaced this one too and it worked!
 Note that this is a brand new printer that has never been used before.
-Both gears cracked solely because of age.
+Both gears were already cracked solely because of age.

 Step three – reassemble the case